Veza/oaa-community/github/README.md

 Python connector to query Github organization members and repositories and push authorization data using the Open Authorization API.

-For additional OAA documentation, see the [Veza User Guide](https://docs.veza.com/oaa/)

 ## Overview

 This connector utilizes the Github API using a Github App for authorization.
 The Github App must be created and configured for the target organization (steps below) prior to running.